Thyroid Function Test

 When T3 levels are low, it instructs the thyroid to produce more T4 by sending more TSH.

-If either the pituitary gland or thyroid gland is damaged, the levels of thyroid hormones in the blood can be affected.
+If either the pituitary gland or the thyroid gland is damaged, the levels of thyroid hormones in the blood can be affected.
 This can cause symptoms to develop, which may indicate an underactive or overactive thyroid.

 A thyroid blood test can detect the amount of thyroid hormone in the blood, which can indicate how the thyroid is functioning.